The Painless Center

 The chronic pain of fibromyalgia affects 10 million Americans.
 If you can’t find relief from persistent pain, Jason Chiu, MD, and his compassionate staff at The Painless Center can help.
-At both the Fort Lee and Carlstadt, New Jersey, locations, Dr. Chiu offers interventional pain management options to alleviate pain and other fibromyalgia-related symptoms.
+At the Fort Lee, Tenafly, and Carlstadt, New Jersey, locations, Dr. Chiu offers interventional pain management options to alleviate pain and other fibromyalgia-related symptoms.
 Using custom treatment plans, he designs pain-relieving strategies to help you stay healthy and active.
 Learn more about available treatments for fibromyalgia today by calling the office nearest you or using the online booking feature.

 Fibromyalgia is a chronic disorder that causes widespread pain throughout your body.
 The exact cause of the condition isn’t well understood, but the way your brain processes pain signals may play a factor in the development of fibromyalgia.